I’m just relayin’ what the voice in my head’s sayin’. Don’t shoot the messenger.

 Lighten Up Online

-Benjamin Cannicott Shavitz’s poem “In Defence of the Scots” was published by Lighten Up Online, a light verse journal:
+Some of Benjamin Cannicott Shavitz’s poems have been published by Lighten Up Online, a light verse journal:

 Rat’s Ass Review